ichiro-kazusa/CANBus.jl/docs/src/hardwares.md

     distinguish between standard and extended IDs.
     Therefore, for example, if you set options for `stdfilter`, the `extfilter` will not receive any messages unless you explicitly configured to do so.

+!!! warning "Behavior of status function"

+    `status` function for `SocketCAN` initially set as `NO_STATUS`.
+    The status which `status` function returns is not updated unless you call `recv` function.

 ## Vector